-Due to the increased number of people diagnosed with Autism, there has been a significant surge in the number of autistic students on our GWC campus.
+Due to the increased number of people diagnosed with Autism and DSPS's outreach efforts, there has been a significant surge in the number of students with ASD on our GWC campus.
+Fall 2021 during a pandemic DSPS enrolled THIRTY new Autistic freshmen.

-Comprehensive Autism Program (CAP) is an autism spectrum student group that was developed by DSPS counselors/staff and students in 2014 (formerly known as Puzzle Piece).
-Since its inception, the group has evolved into a multifaceted support system for Golden West College students and employees.
-CAP's commitment to autistic students and the employees who assist them has been recognized by the College Autism Spectrum, College Autism Network, and Great Value Colleges which all recommend GWC for autistic students.
-It includes multi-faceted support to our Autism students through social means, developmental, academic, and resources across campus and beyond.
+Comprehensive Autism Program (CAP) is an Autism Spectrum student program that was developed by DSPS counselors/staff and students in 2014.
+Since its inception, the group has evolved into a multifaceted support system to Golden West College students and employees.
+CAP's commitment to autistic students, and the employees who assist them has been recognized by College Autism Spectrum, College Autism Network, and Great Value Colleges which all recommend GWC for Autistic students.
+The CAP program includes the following: